 November 15, 2011

-Tufin Technologies Survey Reveals Most Organizations Believe Their Change Management Processes Could Lead to a Network Security Breach
+Survey Reveals Most Organizations Fear Firewall Change Management Processes Could Lead to Breach

 93% of the Respondents Conduct Firewall Audits Manually; 60% Cited Lack of Time is the Weakest Link in Network Security; Reported Cheating on Audits Has Doubled Since 2010

-Tufin Technologies, the market-leading provider of Security Lifecycle Management solutions, today announced the results of its annual firewall management survey.
+Tufin Technologies, the market-leading provider of Security Policy Orchestration solutions, today announced the results of its annual firewall management survey.
 Having sampled 100 network security professionals directly involved in firewall management and auditing, this year’s survey reveals that manual processes – and the time constraints they create – are the biggest challenge facing today’s network security professionals.

 Perhaps the greatest indicator that the problem is reaching critical mass is that 22% of the sample knew of someone that cheated on an audit, citing lack of time as the main reason – up from 10% in Tufin’s April 2010 survey.
 Also disturbing is how many organizations don’t audit their firewalls at all – almost a quarter of the sample (23%) has never conducted a firewall audit.